-s THE VIETNAM WAR ESCALATed in spring 1966, a high-ranking Pentagon official with access to President Lyndon Johnson was heard by scientist Freeman Dyson to say, "It might be a good idea to toss in a nuke from time to time, just to keep the other side guessing."
-1
+s THE VIETNAM WAR ESCALATED IN SPRING 1966, a high-ranking Pentagon official with access to President Lyndon Johnson was heard by scientist Freeman Dyson to say, "It might be a good idea to toss in a nuke from time to time, just to keep the other side guessing."

-Dyson was a member of the "JASONs"-a group of some 40 scientists who had met each summer since 1959 to consider defense-related problems for the Pentagon.2 Four of their number-Dyson of Princeton, Robert Gomer and S.
+Dyson was a member of the "JASONs"-a group of some 40 scientists who had met each summer since 1959 to consider defense-related problems for the Pentagon.2 Four of their number-Dyson of Princeton, Robert Gomer and S. Courtenay Wright of the University of Chicago, and Steven Weinberg, then on leave from Berkeley at Harvard-were so appalled by the remark that they decided to respond with a study that would systematically explore the utility of tactical nuclear weapons in the Vietnam War.